 Frank Lloyd Wright at 150

 This year marks the 150th anniversary of the birthday of Frank Lloyd Wright, one of America’s most notable architects.
 Inspired by the broad, flat landscape of the Midwest, Wright pioneered the Prairie style of architecture.
 He built on the Arts & Crafts and Mission styles and incorporated elements of Japanese design.
 The Antique Home website describes Prairie style houses as having a combination of these features:

 - One or two-story

 - Strong horizontal lines

 - Ribbons of windows, often casements emphasize horizontality of overall design

 - Prominent, central chimney

 - Wide use of natural materials especially stone and wood

-Wright was a prolific architect, designing more than a thousand buildings in his lifetime, in 36 states as well as in Canada and Japan.
-His portfolio includes office buildings, places of worship, hotels, and houses, for which he is undoubtedly most famous.
+Wright was a prolific architect, designing more than a thousand buildings in his lifetime.
+You can find his work in 36 states as well as in Canada and Japan.
+His portfolio includes office buildings, places of worship, hotels, and houses.
 Fifty-nine of them, scattered across 23 states, are open to the public.